HWerneck/HWerneck.github.io/_posts/blog/2020-12-13-Week-Schedule-4.md

 HAPPY BIRTHDAY, DAD!
 YOU ARE AWESOME AND I LOVE YOU!

 Second to that, tomorrow is the deadline to send our compiler project.
 At midnight tomorrow, college vacations.
-That does not mean a quiet week.
+That does not mean the week is a quiet week.
 Actually, the very opposite is more like it.
 This week will be marked by a very strong will of doing everything I can.
 I'll try to channel that towards the main focus: IJCAI 2021.

 ###Master and college